 So, now you can transfer the potatoes to a greased baking dish and spread them into an even layer.

-Next, top the potatoes with the remaining cheddar cheese, and you can add even cheese if you want.
+Next, top the potatoes with the remaining cheddar cheese - or even more cheese if your heart desires.

 Then, broil the potatoes in a preheated oven on high for a few minutes until the cheddar cheese topping is melted and bubbly.

-Now, to finish up, let the twiced baked mashed potatoes cool for a few minutes inside the baking dish before serving.
-Then, top it with whatever you like, such as even more bacon, chopped chives, green onions, or a dollop of sour cream.
-Serve and enjoy!
+Finally, let the twiced baked mashed potatoes cool for a few minutes inside the baking dish before serving.
+Then, top the mash with whatever you like - such as even more bacon, chopped chives, green onions, or a dollop of sour cream - and enjoy!

 As you know, this recipe will make 6 servings of twice baked mashed potatoes.
-And if you're serving them for Thanksgiving or a big family dinner, there probably won't be any left.
+So, if you're serving them for Thanksgiving or a big family dinner, there probably won't be any left.

-Honestly, because they store so well I love having 'em ready and chilling in the fridge overnight - or even a couple of days ahead of time - and then having them ready to go.
+Honestly, because they store so well, I love having 'em ready and chilling in the fridge overnight - or even a couple of days ahead of time - and then having them ready to go when I need 'em.
 Plus, knowing these twice baked potatoes are ready to go into the oven takes so much stress out of entertaining if you're making them for an occasion!

-Anyway, to store the leftovers, let the potatoes cool completely and then transfer them to an airtight container and refrigerate for up to 5 days.
+Anyway, to store the leftovers, you'll want to first let the potatoes cool completely and then transfer them to an airtight container and refrigerate them for up to 5 days.

 The first is to simply bake them in the oven until warmed through.
 This is my preferred method because it gives the potatoes a little bit of crispiness on top and heats the whole thing evenly.
-And if you stored them in the same baking dish, you can just cover them with foil and bake them at 350 degrees Fahrenheit until heated through.
+If you store them in the same baking dish, you can just cover them with foil and bake 'em at 350 degrees Fahrenheit until they're heated through.

-Otherwise, transfer the potatoes from the airtight container to an oven-safe dish, cover them with foil, and bake.
+Otherwise, if you've got them in an airtight container, just transfer them to an oven-safe dish, cover 'em with foil, and bake.

 Another option is to reheat them in the microwave.
-This is the quickest method, but make sure to watch it, or you'll end up with dry mashed potatoes.
-To reheat, place the potatoes in a microwave-safe dish, cover, and heat for 30 seconds to 1 minute.
-Stir and repeat until heated through.
+This is the quickest method, but make sure to watch 'em, or you'll end up with dry mashed potatoes.
+My recommendation for keeping them from drying out is to microwave them in 1-minute increments until they're heated through.
+I find that usually, just 2-3 one-minute intervals are enough to get them hot.

 By the way, if you're reheating a large batch of mashed potatoes, you can also reheat them in a slow cooker.
 This is great for keeping them warm during a party or potluck.
-Just place the potatoes in your crock pot and set it to low.
-Cover and heat until warmed through, stirring occasionally.
+Just place the potatoes in your crock pot, put the cover on it, and heat 'em on low, stirring 'em occasionally.

 Why are they called twice baked potatoes?